Use this SleepFoundation.org link for the most current discount on Contour Living pillows

 CPAP pillows are often advertised with many marketing terms that have little concrete meaning.
 Comfort, for example, is highly personal — the “most comfortable” CPAP pillow might be perfect for one person and less than ideal for another.

 To help our readers cut through the marketing talk, we’ll examine 11 critical factors to keep in mind when choosing a CPAP pillow.
-These categories may be more or less important to you, but considering each of them will allow you to accurately judge what pillow might work for your needs.
+Some categories may be more important to you than other categories, but considering each of them will allow you to accurately judge what pillow might work for your needs.

 Sleeping Position